 Other Meanings of Q-Tip

-Q-Tip is a famous brand.
+Q-Tip is a famous brand and one of the most well-known trademarks.
 It has even become a commonly used acronym in two professions unrelated to personal care products.

 In estate planning law, a qualified terminable interest property (QTIP) is a trust that sets up a life estate.
 It’s one way to allow a surviving spouse to live on a property after the title owner dies.
 Property owners who want to set one up can use a “QTIP election” when planning their wills.